All Episodes

 So you're saying take your car?

-That converts 12-volt DC into 150-volt AC that plugs right into your cigarette lighter.
+Well, yeah, what you get is a DC, a 12-volt DC to, or DC to AC inverter that converts 12-volt DC into 150-volt AC that plugs right into your cigarette lighter.

 And that way, if you want to take your vehicle with you through time, you can just program that into the unit and off you go.

-Well, that might create another problem, Steven.
+Well, that might create another problem, Stephen.

-If you suddenly ended up back in say the 1400s with your car, right away there could be a problem.
+If you suddenly ended up back in, say, the 1400s with your car.

 Well, they'll just probably think you're some sort of a space traveler or something.